Power of art

 Andrew is the virtual curator and a project manager of the Carnamah Historical Society & Museum, works independently as a researcher and cultural heritage consultant and formerly held positions with the State Library of Western Australia Foundation and Curtin University.

-In recent years Andrew has served on the boards of the Young Australia League, Royal Western Australian Historical Society, History Council of Western Australia and the WA branch of Museums Australia.
+Andrew has served on the boards of the Young Australia League, Royal Western Australian Historical Society, History Council of Western Australia and the WA branch of what is now the Australian Museums and Galleries Association.

-Andrew is both the Co-Chair of the organisation and its Heritage Director.
+Andrew is Co-Chair of the North Midlands Project and its Heritage Director.

 Fritha is a Certified Practicing Accountant (CPA) and has completed a Bachelor of Commerce with a double major in Accounting and Taxation at Curtin University.
 She has extensive experience in Public Practice for small to large businesses including those in the non-profit sector.